-Last revised: 4/29/19
+Last revised: 3/12/20

 Welcome 4

 Starting a candidate's campaign committee 5

 Do I need to form a campaign committee?
 5

 What does a candidate's campaign committee do?
 5

 Who should be the committee chair and treasurer?
 6

 Does the committee need a bank account?
 8

 How often do you need to deposit contributions?
 8

 How do you register with the Board?
 9

 What is the time limit for registering?
 9

 Do you want to get public money for the campaign?
 9

-Do you want your contributors to be eligible for political contribution refunds?
+Do you want your contributors to be eligible for political contribution refunds (PCR)?
 10

 What penalties apply if you don't follow the laws for starting a committee?
 10

 Receiving contributions 11

 What is a contribution?
 11

 A note about independent expenditures 13

 How should you handle loans?
 14

 Who can give you contributions?
 14

 Who can't give you contributions?
 15

 What do you do if you accept a contribution from a prohibited source?
-15
+16

 What rules apply when the legislature is in session?
 16

 What are the contribution limits?
-16
+17

 What do you do if you accept a contribution that is more than the limits?
 19

 How should you handle joint contributions?
 20

 What records do you have to keep?
-20
+21

 What penalties apply to contributions that don't follow the rules?
 22

 Spending money 24

 What can a committee do with its money?
 24

 What are the disclaimer requirements?
 24

 What are in-kind expenditures?
 25

-This decreases is available in alternative formate to individuals with disabilities by calling (CEA) 500.
+This describes at it as all also in alternative forms at the inclinitival colling in all lities by a alling (054) 500.
 4400.
 (000) CEZ